sdave777/Internet-of-Things_IDS_Data/README.md

 This dataset shows typical behavior for malicious activity as compared to benign.
 This will help us understand adversarial patterns when internet of things (IoT) devices are targeted.

+The dataset actually shows a need for this organization to concentrate on fundamentals, and I will demonstrate that.

 ## Description

 17 fields, representing, 	"id.orig_h, id.orig_p, id.resp_h, id.resp_p, proto, service, duration, orig_bytes, resp_bytes, conn_state, missed_bytes	history, orig_pkts, orig_ip_bytes,	resp_pkts, resp_ip_bytes, label"